garrandall/popular-music-data/tracks/every-day-i-have-the-blues-billy-stewart.md

   ranking_list: Billboard Hot 100
   start_date: '1967-03-11'
 ---
-Ev'ry day
+Every day
-Ev'ry day I have the blues
+Every day I have the blues
-Ev'ry day
+Every day
-Ev'ry day I have the blues;
+Every day I have the blues;
 Well, you see me worry, baby
 Because it's you I hate to lose
 Nobody loves me